DataExperts/Dexih.App.UI/src/dexih.frontend/src/assets/help/intro/change_data_capture.md

 ### Change Data Capture

 Change Data Capture (CDC) is the process applying changes to a target table.
-There are two key mechanisms in the information hub to detect data changes; source based or target based.
+There are two key mechanisms in the integration hub to detect data changes; source based or target based.

 <img src="{{SERVER}}/assets/img/dexih/cdc_process.png" width="100%" />